 A newer class of drugs called mammalian target of rapamycin (mTOR) inhibitors may slow the increase in cyst size, but these drugs do not appear to slow the decline in kidney function, so they are not usually used.

-Tolvaptan, another new drug, may be beneficial for adults with ADPKD that could progress rapidly.
+Tolvaptan, another new drug, may be beneficial for adults with autosomal dominant polycystic kidney disease that could progress rapidly.
 Because tolvaptan has been reported to cause severe liver damage, doctors will consult with an expert before prescribing it.